5425 Public Safety Officer

 5. Renders assistance to injured students, faculty, staff, and visitors to campus by obtaining and maintaining certification in cardiopulmonary resuscitation (CPR/AED) and first aid, performing CPR or rendering first aid to the injured person(s), determining the need for medical attention beyond the capability to provide, contacting the appropriate agency/office to facilitate emergency medical attention, and remaining with the injured person(s) until relieved by an appropriate authority.

-6. Promotes an awareness of safety issues by talking to students, faculty, staff and other publics and distributing informational materials regarding safety during normal patrol duties, and conducting briefings or training as scheduled by the Assistant Director, Safety.
+6. Promotes an awareness of safety issues by talking to students, faculty, staff, and others, distributing informational materials regarding safety during normal patrol duties, and conducting briefings or training as scheduled by the Assistant Director, Safety.

-7. Encourages a pro-active approach to safety by meeting with the leaders of University organizations located in the assigned area to discuss their specific vulnerabilities to persons, property and equipment loss, assisting with the development of programs to alleviate or reduce identified vulnerabilities, monitoring the progress of the programs that have been developed, and adjusting or modifying those programs as needed to improve safety.
+7. Encourages a proactive approach to safety by meeting with the leaders of University organizations located in the assigned area to discuss their specific vulnerabilities to person, property, and equipment loss, assisting with the development of programs to alleviate or reduce identified vulnerabilities, monitoring the progress of the programs that have been developed, and adjusting or modifying those programs as needed to improve safety.

 9. Assists with the publication of safety and loss prevention publications, brochures, posters, and flyers by writing articles on safety topics or gathering information on safety or crime prevention issues and providing that material for use in publications (e.g., surveying seatbelt usage by drivers leaving campus).

-11. Supports the Department of Safety and Transportation by serving as an instructor of departmental personnel during initial and inservice training as directed by the Assistant Director, Safety, utilizing bikes to the maximum extent possible on all shifts, and functioning as a dispatcher when directed to do so by Shift Supervisor.
+11. Supports the Department of Safety and Transportation by serving as an instructor of departmental personnel during initial and in-service training as directed by the Assistant Director, Safety and functioning as a dispatcher when directed to do so by Shift Supervisor.